 Three men killed in Pennsylvania car explosion, officials say

-Three men were killed when a car exploded in Pennsylvania's third largest city Saturday night, drawing a massive response from local and federal law enforcement.
+Three men were killed when a car exploded in Pennsylvania's third largest city Saturday night, drawing a massive response from local and federal law enforcement to what was dubbed a "criminal incident."

-At a news conference Sunday afternoon, authorities repeatedly described the explosion in Allentown as an "isolated incident" and said they had a "high degree of confidence that the perpetrator was killed."
+At a news conference Sunday afternoon, authorities repeatedly described the explosion in Allentown as an "isolated incident."
+Lehigh County District Attorney Jim Martin said investigators had a "high degree of confidence that the perpetrator was probably killed."

-There was no immediate word on the identities of the victims, nor was there any explanation of a possible motive.
+There was no immediate word on the identities of the victims, nor was there any explanation of a possible motive or cause of the blast.
 Investigators said they did not believe there was any additional threat to the community.

-The blast happened at approximately 9:30 p.m. on a downtown street and could be heard and felt across the city located about 60 miles northwest of Philadelphia.
+The explosion happened at approximately 9:30 p.m. on a downtown street and could be heard and felt across the city located about 60 miles northwest of Philadelphia.

 Resident Carlos Perodin told The Morning Call newspaper that he was watching a movie with his wife when he heard a thunderous explosion and went to the scene.

-“The fire was crazy,” Carlos Perodin told the paper.
-“The car was pretty much split in half.”
+"The fire was crazy," Perodin told the paper.
+"The car was pretty much split in half."

 Another witness, Stephanie Connelly, said she saw body parts strewn across the street.